muyun/dev.myviews/README.md

 #### A self-hosted service, nobody can @ you here.
-The idea is to privately post personal notes, photos, videos and project ideas on a micro-blog style platform that you can later reflect and look back on.
+The idea is to privately post personal notes, photos, videos and project ideas on a micro-blog style that you can later reflect and look back on.

 It's free for anyone.
 Just click [dev.thoughts](http://insightmarks.herokuapp.com).